 Our aim is to prepare every young person for success and to make outstanding progress through our thinking curriculum.
-We want our students to leave with the knowledge and skills which create excellent life opportunities and also prepare them exceptionally well for life beyond school.
+We want our students to leave with the knowledge and skills which create excellent life opportunities and prepare them for life beyond school.